Real non-abelian mixed Hodge structures for quasi-projective varieties: formality and splitting: splittings of non-abelian MTS/MHS and strictification

 \begin{remark} If we are willing to discard the Hodge or twistor structures, then Corollary \ref{qformalthing} gives a family

 of quasi-isomorphisms, and this copy of $\bA^1$ corresponds to $\Spec \cS$.

-If we pull back along the morphism $\cS \to \Cx$ given by $x \mapsto i$, the resulting complex quasi-isomorphism will preserve the Hodge filtration $F$ (in the MHS case), but not $\bar{F}$.
+If we pull back along the morphism $\cS \to \Cx$ given by $x \mapsto i$, the resulting complex quasi-isomorphism will preserve the Hodge filtration $F$ (in the MHS case), but not $\bar{F}$ or the real structure.
 This splitting is denoted by $b_i$ in Remark \ref{cfRMHS}, and comparison with \cite[Remark 1.3]{RMHS} shows that this is Deligne's functor $a_F$.